apache/beam/sdks/python/apache_beam/examples/inference/README.md

 For installation of the `torch` dependency on a distributed runner such as Dataflow, refer to the [PyPI dependency instructions](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#pypi-dependencies).

+RunInference uses dynamic batching.
+However, the RunInference API cannot batch tensor elements of different sizes, because `torch.stack()` expects tensors of the same length.
+If you provide images of different sizes or word embeddings of different lengths, errors might occur.

+To avoid this issue:

+1. Either use elements that have the same size, or resize image inputs and word embeddings to make them the same size.
+Depending on the language model and encoding technique, this option might not be available.
+2. Disable batching by overriding the `batch_elements_kwargs` function in your ModelHandler and setting the maximum batch size (`max_batch_size`) to one: `max_batch_size=1`.
+For more information, see BatchElements PTransforms.

 <!---
 TODO: Add link to full documentation on Beam website when it's published.